Extreme Compressive Sampling for Covariance Estimation: Upper Bounds and Consequences

 In Figure~\ref{fig:rate_exp}, we empirically validate the error bounds in Corollary~\ref{cor:gaussian_upper} by recording the infinity and spectral norm error of our estimator across several problem parameters.
 In the left two panels, the data is drawn from a multivariate Gaussian distribution whose covariance matrix has unit infinity norm, while in the right two panels, the data is normally distributed and the covariance matrix has unit spectral norm.
 We plot the infinity norm error (left most) as a function of the number of samples alongside the rescaled infinity norm error $\|\hat{\Sigma} - \Sigma\|_\infty \sqrt{\frac{nm^2}{d^2\log^3d}}$ (second from left).
 Similarly, in the right two panels, we plot the spectral norm error (second from right) alongside the rescaled error $\|\hat{\Sigma} - \Sigma\|_2 \sqrt{\frac{nm^2}{d^3}}$ (right most).

-The experiment confirms Corollary~\ref{cor:gaussian_upper}, namely that our covariance estimator enjoys an error bound that decays rapidly with $n$ both in infinity and spectral norm.
+The experiment confirms Corollary~\ref{cor:gaussian_upper}, namely that our covariance estimator enjoys an error bound that converges to zero with $n$ in both infinity and spectral norm.
 In addition, the curves in the second and fourth plot validate the error bounds in two ways.
 First, the fact that the curves in the second and fourth plots are flat validates that we have accurately captured the dependence between the error and the number of samples $n$, confirming the $n^{-1/2}$ convergence rate.
 Secondly, the fact that these curves are tightly clustered suggests that we have also captured the dependence on $d$ and $m$ so that, modulo logarithmic factors, our bounds are sharp for this estimator.

 We also compare our approach with an algorithm that uses the same random projection for each vector.
 There are many algorithms of this form~\cite{halko2011finding,cai2015rop,chen2013exact,dasarathy2013sketching}, and, as a representative example, we use the algorithm of Halko, Martinsson, and Tropp~\cite{halko2011finding}, which we described in Section~\ref{sec:related}.
 Recall that this algorithm operates on both the rows and the columns of the matrix, so cannot actually be deployed in applications where the the data vectors (columns) are observed in a compressed fashion.
 We emphasize that this algorithm is designed for low-rank matrix approximation rather than covariance estimation and that the objectives in these tasks are considerably different.
 This comparison is more a demonstration that a shared compression operator is not suitable for unstructured covariance estimation than a criticism of their algorithm, or of matrix approximation more broadly.